-- Before starting on building your alert policy, you will first need to set up a long break exception policy as well as a break policy (click the links for step-by-step instructions).
-Once you have set up both and applied them to the master profile, navigate
+Before starting on building your alert policy, you will first need to set up a long break exception policy as well as a Break Policy.
+Once you have set up both and applied them to the master profile, navigate to the “Setup” tab.
+From the drop-down menu on the top left of the page, select “Policies Menu.”

-- Since your employees' master profile only allows for one alert policy, you will need to build multiple alert rules within one master alert policy that covers all the punch alerts you want to receive.
+Since your employees' master profile only allows for one alert policy, you will need to build multiple alert rules within one master alert policy that covers all the punch alerts you want to receive.
 As you can see, in our example we are applying this alert policy to the sales department, so we named the "Code" All Sales and the "Description" All Punch Alerts for Sales Team.
+By "Action Type" you can choose how you are notified, either by "Email," "Text," "Phone," "All," or "Notification" (Push Notification via our mobile app).
+By "Phone" you are only required to enter your phone number if you chose to be alerted by phone or text.
+By "Email" you are only required to enter your email address if you chose to be alerted by email.
+You can skip the "Push Notification User Selection" dialog box if you haven't chosen to be alerted by push notification.
+If you chose "Notification," tick all the people you want to be notified with these push alerts.
+The next section, "Alert Rules" is where you'll add the specific rules of your alert.
+Click on the gray "Add" button to start.

-- Now you can see your alert rules has been made.
+Now you can see your alert rules have been made.
 You can add more rules by clicking "Add."

 Once your alert policy is applied to the master profile you should be notified for all the punch types you've specified.
 You are all done!